Tumbleweed-64/ClippyEdit/README.md

 # ClippyEdit
 The greatest text editor made.

 Welcome, fellow developers!
 I have created a new text editor.
 What's so special about this, you may ask?
 Well, as evidenced by the title, It has the special inclusion of our old Windows friend, Clippy.
-Keep in mind you will either need dotnet framework v7 or just change the number in the <code>.csproj</code> from 7 to 8.
+Keep in mind you will either need version 7 of the dotnet framework or just change the number in the <code>.csproj</code> from 7 to whatever the version is when you find this thing.

 <img src="https://upload.wikimedia.org/wikipedia/en/d/db/Clippy-letter.PNG" alt="Clippy" title="It's him.">